jhudsl/tidyversecourse/manuscript/prediction.md

 ![plot of chunk unnamed-chunk-112](images/modeling-unnamed-chunk-112-1.png)

-The state in which the monitor was located and the CMAQ model and the aod satellite information appear to be the most important for predicting the air pollution at a given monitor.
+The state in which the monitor was located (in this case if it was in California or not),the CMAQ model, and the aod satellite information appear to be the most important for predicting the air pollution at a given monitor.

 #### Model Performance